Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Here's my pitch.
 You prank call him as Donald Trump, and you say your son is in big trouble with the administration.

-I should be so,
+I should be so.

-He's going to think that I'm going to Gitmo, and and it's going to be so funny.
+He's going to think that I'm going to Gitmo, and it's going to be so funny.
+But I think I should say that, like, somebody should say,

-And I can't catch you.
 They wouldn't really know who that was.
 My dad would have some words for Trump.

 I think it's going to be funny.

-But let's face the interview first.
+But let's finish the interview first.

 You want to do it now?
 Yeah, it'd be hilarious.

 I don't have a phone on me.
-I mean, well, yeah, say this is Donald Trump.
+I mean, well, yeah, say, this is Donald Trump.

 I have your son.

 No, I'm not going to say I'm Donald Trump.
-No, just say it's going to be be because my dad is.
+No, just say it's going to be because my dad is.

 Say I'm the president?
 Yeah.
+He hates Trump.

-He hates Trump, but if I say I'm Trump, that's going to give it away that it's bullshit.
+But if I say I'm Trump, that's going to give it away that it's bullshit.
 What's his name?
 Max.

 Max?
-Yeah, Max Friedland.
+Yeah, Max Freeland.

 He's a great guy.
-Max Wagner is your fellow.

-We're on the other side.
+Max.

 We're on the hiding side.
+Okay.

 Hold the line for the President of the United States, please.

 One moment.
-Dad, I think it's for
+Dad, I think it's for you.

 Hello?

+Hold the line for the President of the United States, please.
 Hold the line for the President of the United States.

-This is Max.
-Max, are you there?
-Max, I've got a file in front of me that says you're in Vegas.
+I've got a file in front of me that says you're in Vegas.
+Is that where you are, Max?
+Vegas.

 Who am I talking to?
 You're talking to the President of the United States, Donald J. Trump.